alces-software/flight-appliance-docs/docs/source/sge/sge.rst

 Requesting more resources
 -------------------------

-By default, jobs are constrainted to the default set of resources (see above) - users can use scheduler instructions to request more resources for their jobs.
+By default, jobs are constrained to the default set of resources (see above) - users can use scheduler instructions to request more resources for their jobs.
 The following documentation shows how these requests can be made.

 Running multi-threaded jobs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If users want to use multiple cores on a compute node to run a multi-threaded application, they need to inform the scheduler - this allows jobs to be efficiently spread over compute nodes to get the best possible performance.
-Using multiple CPU cores is achieved by requesting access to a **Parallel Environment (PE)** - the default multi-thread PE on your Alces Flight Compute cluster is called **smp** (for `symmetric multi-processing <https://en.wikipedia.org/wiki/Symmetric_multiprocessing>`_).
-Users wanting to use the **smp** PE must request it with a job-scheduler instruction, along with the number of CPU cores they want to use - in the form ``-pe smp <number-of-cores>``.
+Using multiple CPU cores is achieved by requesting access to a **Parallel Environment (PE)** - the default multi-threaded PE on your Alces Flight Compute cluster is called **smp** (for `symmetric multi-processing <https://en.wikipedia.org/wiki/Symmetric_multiprocessing>`_).
+Users wanting to use the **smp PE** must request it with a job-scheduler instruction, along with the number of CPU cores they want to use - in the form ``-pe smp <number-of-cores>``.

 For example, to use 4 CPU cores on a single node for an application, the instruction ``-pe smp 4`` can be used.
-The following example shows the **smptest** binary being run on 8 CPU cores - this application uses the OpenMP API to automatically detect the number of cores it has available, and prints a simple "hello world" message from each CPU core:
+The following example shows the **smptest** binary being run on 8 CPU cores - this application uses the `OpenMP API <http://openmp.org/wp/>`_ to automatically detect the number of cores it has available, and prints a simple "hello world" message from each CPU core:

 .. code:: bash